Clinical syndromes in arterial hypertension. Arterial hypertension: what is it? Syndromes with high blood pressure

 • diuretics – hypothiazide, indapamide.

 Thus, hypertension is a very multifaceted and insidious disease.
-It is important not only to notice it in time, but also to start correct treatment...
+It is important not only to notice it in time, but also to start correct treatment.
 Then the risk of complications will be minimal.

-By etiology, it is divided:
+By etiology it is divided:

-1. Essential or primary arterial hypertension (hypertension).
+1. Essential or primary arterial hypertension (hypertensive disease).

 2. Secondary (symptomatic) hypertension (renal, endocrine, hemodynamic, neurogenic).

-CLASSIFICATION OF HYPERTONIC DISEASE
+CLASSIFICATION OF HYPERTENSION DISEASE

 By stage